Kids practicing basketball indoors.

 EndCorporalPunishment.org

-There are many organisations that young people in Sweden can turn to if they need help.
+There are many organisations that children and young people in Sweden can turn to if they need help.
 Children’s Rights in Society (BRIS, link in Swedish) offers support services such as telephone helplines, chat and email counselling.
+Calls are free of charge and anonymous.

-Save the Children Sweden (Rädda barnen, link in Swedish) is another organisation that defends the rights of children.
+Save the Children Sweden (Rädda barnen, link in Swedish) is part of the world's largest organisation defending the rights of children.

 A father and two children cykling on a cycle path next to a grassy area.